 More than 30,000 people signed my petition and the publicity put this issue on the public agenda.
 There is clear public support for this campaign and discussions over how we fund grassroots sport have become mainstream.

-In 2014 I launched a second petition to keep the pressure on the Government.
-I took our argument into the House of Commons, debating the Sports Minister in Westminster Hall.
+I took our argument into the House of Commons, debating the Sports Minister in Westminster Hall

-The Conservatives continued to ignore the issue, but Labour listened and made a manifesto commitment for the General Election to tax the Premier League’s TV rights at 5% and provide additional funds through a tax on sports betting.
+Labour was the first party to listen and made a manifesto commitment for the 2015 General Election to tax the Premier League’s TV rights at 5% and provide additional funds through a tax on sports betting.

-Sky and BT Sport have now paid a record £5.136bn for live Premier League TV rights for three seasons from 2016-17.
-They will bring in as much as £2bn on top of this in international broadcasting rights.
+As we moved into 2016 we saw new rights deals being signed.
+Sky and BT Sport paid a record £5.136bn for live Premier League TV rights for three seasons from 2016-17.
+More than £2bn is coming from international broadcasting rights.

-- You can also follow @savegrassroots on twitter for updates from the broader campaign set up by football activist Kenny Saunders.
+You can also follow @savegrassroots on twitter for updates from the campaign lead by football activist Kenny Saunders.